 6. Slant Board Tibialis Raise

-The decline platform is the hardest variation of the tibialis raise.
+The decline platform is the hardest variation of the tibialis raise, an exercise that targets the tibialis anterior muscle and also engages the calf muscles.

 Simply stand on the slant board and pull your toes up towards your knee using the muscles on your shins.